Harris730/UNO-game/README.md

 1. Clone the repository: `https://github.com/Harris730/UNO-game.git`
 2. Build and run the application using the appropriate commands.
-3. Access the application in your web browser or mobile device.
+3. Access the application in your desktop.

 ## Contribution Guidelines
 If you would like to contribute to this project, please follow the guidelines below: